solokeys/solo1-cli/README.md

 - adjust `solo/VERSION` file as appropriate
-- add entry or entries to `CHANGELOG.md` (no need to repeat commit messages, but point out major changes in such a way that a user of the library has an easy entrypoint to follow development)
+- add entry or entries to `CHANGELOG.md` (no need to repeat commit messages, but point out major changes in such a way that a user of the library has an easy entry point to follow development)
 - run `make check` and/or `make fix` to ensure code consistency
 - run `make build` to double check
 - run `make publish` (assumes a `~/.pypirc` file with entry `[pypi]`), or `flit publish` manually